-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 The port of Batangas

-I'm getting ready to embark on a night ferry, the St. Anthony of Padua the company 2Go Travel, one of the largest shipping companies in the Philippines.
+I'm getting ready to embark on a night ferry, the St. Anthony of Padua the company 2Go Travelone of the largest shipping companies in the Philippines.
 I leave Anilao (where I spent a week diving and photographing nudibranchs) for the island of Romblon.

 The drug sniffer dog

 This is where the diving tourist that I am is reminded of another reality of the Philippines...
 Men in black are in front of the bridge, with a dog, specially trained to sniff the luggage and detect the presence of drugs.

 The Good Samaritan